-Step 1: Measure the LED Lights
+Measure LED Lights for Costume

 First, I measured the amount of LED Lights needed for the project.

-I used a string to make the following measurements:
+Next, I used a string to make the following measurements:

 - Top of foot to top of pants below bellow button (both legs)

 - Bottom of shirt (below belly button) to forehead and add 6″